Shira-3749/jquery-scrollwatch/README.markdown

 Both `$().scrollWatch()` and `$().scrollWatchMenu()` return an object with following methods:

 - **update()** - recalculate section boundaries and update current focus
-  -  should be called on the when size of contents in the scroller element (usually entire page) change dynamically (ajax-loaded content, open/close features etc.)
+  -  should be called when size of the contents in the scroller element (usually entire page) change dynamically (ajax-loaded content, open/close features etc.)
 - **updateFocus()** - update current focus only
 - **unbind()** - unbind and disable the ScrollWatch instance
 - **pause()** - suspend focus update